MohiniPanini/CS180PJ05/README.md

 // EditAccountGUI.java \\

   Functionality: Represents the GUI that appears when the user clicks the "Edit or delete Account" on the ConversationsGUI.
 Contains 3 buttons that give user the ability to change username, change password, or delete account.
+Change username will ask for new username, and changes if the input was valid.
+Change password will ask for new password, and changes if the input was valid. delete account asks to make sure the user wants to delete account, then delete account.

   Testing: